 A hedge fund is a partnership where fund managers oversee the pooled assets that have been invested into the hedge fund.
 Typically, hedge funds are open only to accredited investors and institutional investors.
 Hedge funds also typically come with very high minimum investments, so they are an option for only a small percentage of sophisticated investors.

 The goal of a hedge fund is to increase return and minimize risk, however, many people view hedge funds as a high-risk investment.
 Hedge fund investors hope to make money on their investment in any market condition.

-YieldStreet aims to help investors generate passive income with alternative investments.
+YieldStreet aims to help investors generate passive income with alternative assets.
 You’ll need to be an accredited investor in order to invest in any of the offerings currently listed at YieldStreet, although their website mentions that they are exploring ways to open some investments to everyone.

 At YieldStreet you’ll find different investment offerings that are open to new investors for a relatively short period of time.
-There are usually not more than a couple investments open at any particular time.
+There are usually not more than a couple of investments open at any particular time.
 Investments include art, real estate, settlements, and more.

 How Much Should You Invest in Alternatives?

 Now that we’ve looked at all of the details of alternative investments, you may be wondering, “How much should I invest in alternatives?”
 Of course, the answer will depend on several different variables.
-Depending on who is providing the advice, you may find recommendations to invest anywhere from 3% – 20% of your portfolio in alternatives (somewhere around 10% is common advice).
+Depending on who is providing the advice, you may find recommendations to invest anywhere from 3% – 20% of your portfolio in alternative assets (somewhere around 10% is common advice).